top of page

 Why do you think the elderly are so often neglected in modern society rather than held close to us as a treasured part of the fabric of our communities?

-What might we do in our parishes and towns to keep the elderly connected to the life of our communities?
+What can we do to keep the elderly connected to the life of our parishes and communities?

 What can we do to help the elderly live in hope all through their lives?